Bay Bridge East Span Path

-At 15.5 feet, the Bay Bridge Trail is wide enough for two-way bike traffic, with a slice left over for pedestrians.
-A venting system sucks car exhaust away from the path, while the span’s sleek and tight construction and side-by-side deck configuration — as opposed to the stacked decks on the old bridge — keep traffic noise at a tolerable level.
+At 15.5 feet, the Bay Bridge Trail is wide enough for two-way bike and pedestrian traffic.
+A venting system pulls car exhaust away from the path, while the span’s sleek and tight construction and side-by-side deck configuration keep traffic noise at a tolerable level.

 The 22.47-acre park opened to the public in October 2020, and highlights the industry, infrastructure and ecology that have shaped the history of this spectacular expanse of shoreline.
 One of the most dramatic features of the park is a grand 600-foot long by 40-foot wide observation pier built upon piles from the old Bay Bridge (open from 5:00 a.m. to 10:00 p.m. daily).